DInnaD/labnotebook/content/lab-notebook/2011-10-12-rfishbase-tutorial-updated-extended.md

 ---
+categories:
+- computation
 comments: true
-date: 2011-10-12 11:59:49
+date: 2011-10-12T11:59:49Z
-layout: post
+redirects:
+- /wordpress/archives/2878
+- /archives/2878
 slug: rfishbase-tutorial-updated-extended
-title: rfishbase Tutorial - updated & extended
-redirects: [/wordpress/archives/2878, /archives/2878]
-categories:
-- computation
 tags:
 - ropensci
+title: rfishbase Tutorial - updated & extended
+url: /2011/10/12/rfishbase-tutorial-updated-extended/
 ---

 Updated rfishbase package.
 Include querying for a list of scientific names and the addition of more quantitative traits, though the selection is still somewhat limited.
 Demo includes how to grab some data to match a phylogenetic tree, and some regular expression (grep) searches for feeding behavior.